Advertisement

 @enidtsui

-Enid Tsui is the arts editor of the Post.
-Her previous posts include the Hong Kong correspondent and Asia companies and markets editor of the Financial Times, presenter on RTHK Radio 3 and editor-in-chief of CFO China, a magazine published by the Economist Group.
-She has an MA in art history and she is writing a book about Hong Kong.
+Enid Tsui is the Post's Arts Editor.
+Her previous positions include the Hong Kong correspondent and Asia companies and markets editor of the Financial Times, presenter on RTHK Radio 3 and editor-in-chief of CFO China, a finance magazine published by the Economist Group.
+She has an MA in art history.
+Her book "Art in Hong Kong: Portrait of a City in Flux" was published in January 2025.

 Japanese actress best known for 1995’s Love Letter, who also had a stellar career as a singer, found dead at home, having cancelled a show.